 A number of depression treatments are available.
 Medication and psychological counseling (psychotherapy) are very effective for most people.
 There are also many types of professionals who treat depression.
 A good place to start is with your primary care physician.
 In some cases, a primary care physician can prescribe medication to relieve depression symptoms.
 However, if treatment by your physician does not help you, the next step is to see a mental health professional.

-ACT, also supported by clinical research, is also based on the relationship between thoughts, feelings and behaviors.
-ACT helps patients overcome their struggle with emotional pain and worry and take active steps to move forward and achieve what matters most to them.
+ACT is a psychotherapy based on the relationship between thoughts, feelings, and behaviors, which help individuals overcome their struggle with emotional pain and worry by encouraging them to take active steps to move forward.
+ACT helps individuals recognize, commit to, and achieve what matters most to them in life.

 MakeTheConnection.net: Visit this site to view hundreds of stories from Veterans of all service eras who have overcome mental health challenges.
 MakeTheConnection.net is a one-stop resource where Veterans and their families and friends can privately explore information on mental health issues, hear fellow Veterans and their families share their stories of resilience, and easily find and access the support and resources they need.